 In this section, we employ the ratios of noises to true signals, Type I errors, Type II errors and total errors to evaluate the two indices.
 The noise/signal ratio is defined as a ratio of incorrect alarm to correct warning signals.
 Type I errors measure the ratio of failing to signal a "true" high-stress event, calculated by the amount of no-signal-issuing for "true" stress divided by the total number of "true" stress.
 Type II errors are ratios that incorrectly signal, calculated by the number of wrong signals divided by the number of total signals.
-The "true" high-stress events are judged and justified by the reality of China's financial situations from 1994 to 2012 and the literature6.
+The "true" high-stress events are judged and justified by the reality of China's financial situations from 1997 to 2012 and the literature.
+The four episodes of financial systemic stress in reality include the banking crisis in 1998 identified by Laeven and Valencia (2008), the collapse of China's stock market in 2007 (the Shanghai stock index fell from approximately 6000 to approximately 2000), the financial stress in 2008-2009 identified by Wacker et al. (2014) and Lai and Lv (2010), and the financial stress in 2010 suggested by Lai and Lv (2010) and Wacker et al. (2014).
 Following Comelli (2013), we assume that the policymakers are more cautious, they dislike more missing a stress episode than issuing a false signal.
 This implies that the policymakers think that missing the alarm of a stress episode can potentially be much costlier than issuing a false signal in terms of foregone output.
 Therefore, we calculate the total errors according to the following equation:

-Total Errors=

-$$(2/3)$$

-Type I Errors+ $(1/3)$ Type II Errors.
-(11)
+Total Errors= (2/3)\Type I Errors+ (1/3)\Type II Errors (11)